nationalarchives/ctd-omega-infrastructure/terraform/environments/new/cloud-init/README.md

   ...
 ```

-### Example 2 - Use cloud-init to specify a separate Home volumer
+### Example 2 - Use cloud-init to specify a separate Home volume

 ```hcl
 module "my_host_1_cloud_init" {